Meeting Time: December 02, 2021 at 9:00am PST

 • Default_avatar

-Sharrah Thompson almost 3 years ago
+Sharrah Thompson about 3 years ago

 My name is Sharrah Thompson.
 I am a community leader with multiple organizations, Im a resident, and a single mother of a child that will have a future of going to school here in Fresno.
 I am opposing this as I feel that there is a much needed approach to spending the funds from ARPA Funding.
 If we look at the crime rate of domestic violence on the news we can see that there is a need for a larger capacity for the Domestic Violence Shelters and programs (i.e. Stand Up Placer County does a great job in providing for victims).
 Also, the homeless population continues to grow, opening up more shelters and providing transitional programs for those in need is a great way to lessen the problem.
 If we work on making the community better and offering the programs, tools, and necessities for people to live here crime wouldn't be such an issue.
 I as a mother would like to grow and maintain roots here in Fresno but after moving back and seeing how Fresno has declined in their way of serving those who live here its not a place I want to invest in and stay and raise my child.
 Adding more vehicle and rifles to the force isnt going to change anything if the city doesnt try to take action in getting crime stopped in a preventative way.
 Housing/shelter, Infrastructure, and ways to assist the people through programs offer a better way to spend this grant dont waste 10 Mil on unnecessary budgeting.
 Lastly, public comment is imperative.